 Booking deferred revenue and a corresponding cancellation

-Be aware that the new opposite booking detail includes only the original JustOn fields.
-Any additional project-specific fields will not be copied.
+Be aware that by default, the new opposite booking detail includes only the original JustOn fields.
+If you need additional project-specific fields to be copied, you must use the custom setting Copy Additional Fields.

 For each existing booking detail of the canceled invoice, JustOn sets the booking date to the date of the cancellation invoice if